Nenkai/ffxvi-modding/docs/tutorials/file_extraction.md

 You should be able to find the following files/folders:

 * `data/` - This is where the game data resides.
 Data is split between packs which correspond to different folders in the game.
+You can refer to **[this list](../resources/asset_paths.md)** to find out which pack corresponds to which folder.

 ---